 BP: Nowadays, scientists are aware of five mass extinction events in the past, starting with the End-Ordovician Extinction 450 million years ago and up to the End-Cretaceous Extinction that killed off the dinosaurs 66 million years ago (see chart).
 Is there a lot we still don't know about what caused these events?

-a big paper in Science on this subject last year, although there are still a couple of holdouts.
+on this subject last year, although there are still a couple of holdouts.

 The worst mass extinction of all time came about 250 million years ago [the Permian-Triassic extinction event].
 There's a pretty good consensus there that this was caused by a huge volcanic event that went on for a long time and released a lot of carbon-dioxide into the atmosphere.
 That is pretty ominous considering that we are releasing a lot of CO2 into the atmosphere and people increasingly are drawing parallels between the two events.